 • First and only Four Stars Sustainable SITES Initiative™ (SITES™) for landscapes project (pilot)

-• First and only WELL Building Platinum project (pilot)
+• First WELL Building Platinum project (pilot)

 As Phipps’ education, research and administration facility, the CSL is an integral part of the Phipps visitor experience, focusing attention on the important intersection between the built and natural environments, and demonstrating that human and environmental health are inextricably connected.

 Take a Closer Look

 Learn how the Center for Sustainable Landscapes connects people to nature in the short video below:

 Take a short video tour of the CSL's native landscape, lagoon and atrium: